CSE187-Team2/.github/profile/README.md

 You will need to run ``git clone`` for each microservice repository to download them to your computer.
 Each microservice supports ``npm run test`` and ``npm run lint`` to run their respective unit tests and the ESLint static analyzer, respectively.

 Once the front-end, back-end, and all microservice repositories have been installed, you will need to run ``npm run dev`` at the main directory of each repository.
 You can then now navigate to ``localhost:3000`` on your browser to utilize our web application.
 In addition, you can navigate to ``localhost:4000/graphql`` to see GraphQL Yoga interface that can be used to intreact with our back-end GraphQL API.
 Instructions on how to run each microservice individually is described in the README for each microservice repository.

+## How to Run the CI Tests in the Continuous Integration Repository

+We are currently still working on developing the CI workflows for our CI repository.
+We will post the instructions once we have created the workflows for our CI repository.

 ## Technology Stack Utilized